rasha-hantash/payments/README.md

 # TODO for later
+- update readme
+- return also the internal and external account of user
-- complete readme: write out picture of architecture, justification for logging,
+- complete readme: draw out image of architecture
+- benchmark testing for the identifier library
+- improve what the api returns back to the user
 - extra: add middleware to gateway to check for authentication
 - extra: add rate limiter
 - extra: add health monitor